-The job plan on appointment will consist of a split of 7.5:2.5 DCC/SPA.
-The SPA component is made up of core activities (appraisal, revalidation, CME, routine departmental meetings etc.) and non-core activities.
-Non-core activities are discussed and agreed within the Trust (via an agreed tariff and, on occasion, through ad personal agreement).
+The SPA component is made up of core activities (1PA) (appraisal, revalidation, CME, routine departmental meetings etc.) and non-core activities (up to 1.5PAs).
+Non-core activities are discussed and agreed within the Trust (via an agreed tariff and, on occasion, through a personal agreement).
 Non-core SPA may reflect activities such as educational supervision, research, leadership and quality improvement.
 Following appointment, non-core SPA may be used to participate in our consultant development programme, or in acquiring or consolidating specific skills and expertise.
-Non-core SPA is only available if specific activities are mutually agreed in job planning.
+Non-core SPA is only available if specific activities and objectives are mutually agreed in job planning.